Random models for singular SPDEs: The generalized (KPZ) equation

-For $\tau\in T$ denote by $\vert\tau\vert_\zeta$ the number of noises in $\tau$.
+\end{itemize} For $\tau\in T$ denote by $\vert\tau\vert_\zeta$ the number of noises in $\tau$.
 We have $\vert\tau\vert_\zeta\leq 4$ for the trees of $\mcB$ with $\vert\tau\vert<0$.
-We thus see from Stroock formula \eqref{EqStroock} that for trees with four noises only the terms $k=0$ and $k=2$ will give a non-null contribution in the sum.
+We thus see from Stroock's formula \eqref{EqStroock} that for trees with four noises only the terms $k=0$ and $k=2$ will give a non-null contribution in the sum over $k\leq \vert\tau\vert_\zeta-1$.
 For trees with three nodes only the term $k=1$ will give a non-null contribution in the sum.
-This small number of noises in trees of negative homogeneity is the reason why we can develop an elementary approach to the convergence of the BHZ renormalized model.
+This small number of noises in trees of negative degree is the reason why we can develop a direct approach to the convergence of the BHZ renormalized model that does not require the full strength of the BPHZ renormalisation.